plamen9/apex-plugins-conference-cards/README.md

 ## Description
 A Template Component for Oracle APEX (23.1 and above).
 Conference Card plugin allows you to create personalized Speaker cards for any conference.
 You can set up custom logos, colours, speaker image, talk topic, etc.

+## Notes
+- The Card takes 100% of the container it is put into.
+The maximum width of the card is set to 800px.
+If you want to modify it further, feel free to change the max-width property of the **card_wrapper** CSS class.
+- When used as a Multiple (Report), you can additionally set the width of a card.
+The number of cards, displayed in a row will be automatically calculated based on the card width.